The top priority for any retail business is to maximize its revenue generation.

 And since web push notifications require the user’s permission before they can be sent, they also offer a higher click rate!

-There are several ways in which the push notifications can be implemented to enhance the user engagement and boost your conversions.
+There are several ways in which ecommerce push notifications can be used to enhance user engagement and boost your conversions.